developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/simulscan/index.md

 * Line feed
 * Carriage return

-**Log directory –** used to change the default folder path (`/storage/emulated/0/simulscan/logs`) for storing the SimulScan logs on the device. **Note**: SimulScan logging is enabled/disabled by the SimulScan template in use; logging is not controlled by DataWedge.
+**Log directory –** Used to change the default folder path (`/storage/emulated/0/simulscan/logs`) for storing the SimulScan logs on the device. **Note**: SimulScan logging is enabled/disabled by the SimulScan template in use; logging is not controlled by DataWedge.

 **Timestamp –** Enable/disable automatic insertion of a timestamp (`yyyy-MM-dd HH:mm:ss`) along with acquired data.

+**Images as Files -** When enabled (disabled by default), all image files are delivered as files.
+Zebra recommends to enable this option.
+It addresses "TransactionTooLargeException" with the following message which may occur if the application tries to retrieve large data, such as images, via Intents: “Can't deliver broadcast to [application name], Crashing it.”

 ### SimulScan Notes